raspberrypi/style-guide/style-guide.md

 Season names should not be capitalised.

+When referring to decades, use *the eighties* or *the 1980s*, but never *the '80s*.
+When referring to two decades use *the 1970s and 1980s*, even though *the 1970s and '80s* more accurately shows how such dates may be read out loud.
+When the name of a decade is used to define a social or cultural period it should be written as a word.

 ## Race, disability, gender

 *Indian people* (or *Egyptian people, black people, Jewish people* etc.) never *Indians, Egyptians, blacks* or *Jews*.
 Similarly, use *disabled* as an adjective, never a noun. *Disabled people*, not *the disabled*.